rja907/WPMusic/README.md

 `Run 'npm run build'.`

+`Added chunkhash so that outdated files are not rendered via cache.`

+`Now every time we build, we'll find a different hash code.
+So, the cached version(outdated) will not be loaded.`

+`We can check the dist/index.html to see that the updated build files are sourced.`

 The application will also be deployed on Multiple platforms.

 This will solidify someone's grasp over Webpack.